SirPepe/ornament/Readme.md

 any of the following:

 - state management (even though it is simple to connect components to signals or event targets)
-- rendering (but it works well with [uhtml](https://github.com/WebReflection/uhtml) and similar libraries
+- rendering (but it works well with [uhtml](https://github.com/WebReflection/uhtml) and similar libraries)
-- built-in solutions for client-side routing
+- built-in solutions for client-side routing, data fetching, or anything beyond the components themselves
 - any preconceived notions about what should be going on server-side
+- specialized syntax for every (or any specific) use case

 You can (and probably have to) therefore pick or write your own solutions for the above features.
+I would recommend that you

+- Build one or more base classes with essential logic for your use cases (eg. rendering logic)
+- Partially apply at least some decorators and/or transformers for your use case (eg. a variant of `@subscribe` that automatically subscribes to your global state container)
+- Apply common sense when designing components (eg. have some reusable components wrapped by application-specific components)

+This gets you 90% of the features of a frontend-framework without tying you down on any specific architecture, feature set, or general approach to web components.

 ### Component registration